Thursday's Scottish Gossip

 Hearts manager Robbie Neilson says there was "blatant cheating" from Aberdeen's Lewis Ferguson as the midfielder won a penalty, which he missed, in the Dons' 2-0 defeat at Tynecastle.
 (Record)

+Aberdeen boss Jim Goodwin was disappointed with Neilson's post-match comments.
+(Scotsman - subscription required)

-Aberdeen boss Jim Goodwin insists Ferguson is not a diver.
+Goodwin insists Ferguson is not a diver.
 (Record)

+Aberdeen's levels were "nowhere near" where they needed to be in the loss to Hearts, says Goodwin.
+(Press and Journal - subscription required)

+Dundee United forward Tony Watt is a major doubt for the weekend meeting with Hearts but Tangerines head coach Tam Courts hopes his muscle injury has been caught soon enough for a quick recovery.
+(Courier - subscription required)

 Motherwell manager Graham Alexander says the foul for Ross County's winning penalty on Wednesday was outside the box as he warns the Steelmen's season is in danger of petering out.
 (Record)